Stamp Duty Explained UK (2026): Rates, Exemptions & Calculator

-Stamp Duty can add thousands to your purchase costs.
-Find out exactly what you will pay, when relief applies, and how to keep the bill as low as possible.
+Stamp duty can add thousands to the cost of buying.
+Here is what you will actually pay, when relief applies, and how to keep the bill down.

-Stamp Duty Land Tax (SDLT) is the tax you pay to HM Revenue & Customs when you buy a residential property or piece of land over a certain price in England and Northern Ireland.
-Scotland and Wales have their own equivalents — the Land and Buildings Transaction Tax (LBTT) and Land Transaction Tax (LTT) respectively — but the principles are broadly similar.
-For most buyers the stamp duty bill is one of the largest upfront costs after the deposit itself, so understanding exactly how it is calculated, when relief is available, and what strategies exist to minimise it is essential to budgeting accurately for your move.
+Stamp Duty Land Tax, usually shortened to SDLT, is the tax you pay to HM Revenue & Customs when you buy a home or a piece of land above a certain price in England and Northern Ireland.
+Scotland and Wales run their own versions instead: the Land and Buildings Transaction Tax (LBTT) in Scotland and the Land Transaction Tax (LTT) in Wales, which work in much the same way.
+After the deposit itself, stamp duty is often the biggest single cost you face when buying, so it pays to know how the bill is worked out, when relief applies, and what can bring it down before you fix your budget.

-The SDLT system works on a tiered basis, much like income tax.
-You do not pay a single flat rate on the entire purchase price; instead, each portion of the price that falls within a particular band is taxed at the rate for that band.
-This means the effective rate you pay is always lower than the headline rate for the highest band your purchase reaches.
-Since April 2025 the thresholds reverted to their pre-September 2022 levels after the temporary increases introduced by the previous government expired, so it is important to work with the current figures rather than older ones you may find on the internet.
+SDLT is tiered, a bit like income tax.
+Rather than one flat rate on the whole purchase price, each slice of the price that falls inside a band is taxed at the rate set for that band.
+So the effective rate you actually pay ends up below the headline rate of the top band your purchase reaches.
+One thing to watch: in April 2025 the thresholds went back to their pre-September 2022 levels once the temporary increases from the previous government came to an end.
+Work from the current figures, not the older ones that still linger in plenty of online guides.

-In this guide we walk through the standard residential SDLT bands for 2025, explain first-time buyer relief (including who qualifies and what the savings look like), cover the 5% additional property surcharge for second homes and buy-to-let purchases, and provide worked examples at common price points so you can see exactly what you would owe.
-We also link to our free stamp duty calculator so you can plug in your own numbers in seconds.
+Below you will find the standard residential SDLT bands for 2025, how first-time buyer relief works and who qualifies, and the 5% additional property surcharge that applies to second homes and buy-to-let purchases.
+Worked examples at common price points show what you would owe at each level, and our free stamp duty calculator lets you drop in your own numbers in a few seconds.

 Current SDLT bands for 2025

-Since 1 April 2025 the standard residential SDLT thresholds in England and Northern Ireland are as follows.
-The system is tiered, so you only pay each rate on the portion of the price that falls within that band — not on the whole purchase price.
-Use our stamp duty calculator to get an instant breakdown for your purchase price.
+These are the standard residential SDLT thresholds for England and Northern Ireland, in force since 1 April 2025.
+The bands are tiered, so each rate only applies to the portion of the price sitting inside that band, never to the whole purchase price.
+Our stamp duty calculator gives you an instant breakdown for any purchase price.

 Standard SDLT rates (2025)